 It’s essential throughout your journey that you take regular breaks and are well-rested.

 When you get to Oklahoma, check out some of the excellent luxury accommodation available.
 Echo Canyon Spa Resort was voted the Best Hotel in Oklahoma by MSN, the popular online news site.
-It’s a fantastic option for those looking to take a break from driving in a long road trips in the US.
+It’s a fantastic option for those looking to take a break from driving on a long road trip in the US.
 Choose from a range of rooms; from suites, cabins or cottages, you are covered.
 Similarly, in Vegas, there are

 So many luxury accommodation options, it’s hard to commit to just one!
 Try The Palazzo, The Venetian, Caesars Palace or the Wynn.

 Atlanta to Georgia may not seem like the most exciting road trip in the US, but it offers a great selection of shorter routes for those who may not have the time or money to commit to a 3,00-mile journey across the country.
 There are plenty of fantastic places to stay in Georgia, and if you fancy a little luxury paired with adventure at your accommodation, you could always try your hand at glamping.